lsst-sitcom/sitcomtn-037/index.rst

 The most concerning issue with representing a field as a single metric is that it can hide underlying systematics, such as having only one side of the field having an effect, which is not noticed when looking only at a single number representing the entire field.
 For this reason, and for the more general reason of needing the ability to dig into the data when a metric is not within the expected range, it is required to have the ability to view and reproduce the data that went into calculating the faro metric.
-`FAFF-REQ-XYZZ`_ has been created to capture the functionality of writing to disk both the calculated metric, and the object that was used to determine it.
+`FAFF-REQ-0059`_ has been created to capture the functionality of writing to disk both the calculated metric, and the object that was used to determine it.

 When diagnosing the data, the plots and investigations can be time consuming to code and display.
 Because in all FAFF related use-cases we are dealing with aggregated data, it would be useful to generate a generic application, most likely in Bokeh, that can present both sky and focal plane aggregated data as a function of a 3rd axis of interest.